maheera421/Portfolio/README.md

 7. **Footer:** The website features a footer with a decorative image.

 Overall, the "Portfolio" website serves as a professional online presence for me, showcasing my skills and work to potential collaborators and employers, while also providing a means for visitors to get in touch with me.
-The website is designed to be visually appealing, ensuring a seamless user experience on various devices.